The vision of Holmer Green Baptist Church ‘the church’ is to help people within Holmer Green and beyond become fulfilled disciples of Jesus Christ.

 The church is committed to the prevention of bullying of children and young people.
 The church will seek to ensure that the behaviour of any who may pose a risk to children and young people in the community of the church is managed appropriately.

-The church has appointed Roy Allcorn, Church Secretary, until a new appointment is made, to oversee and monitor implementation of the policy and procedures on behalf of the church’s charity trustees (The Pastor and Deacons).
+The church has appointed Claire Spinks-Gillen, a Church Trustee, to oversee and monitor implementation of the policy and procedures on behalf of the church’s charity trustees (including the Pastor).
 The church has appointed Andrea Coventry as the Designated Person for Safeguarding to advise the church on any matters related to the safeguarding of children and young people and take the appropriate action when abuse is disclosed, discovered or suspected.

 The Safeguarding team